AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     >
     >Contact your customer success team to get this feature enabled in the environment.
 This isn't enabled as a part of the out-of-the-box support.
 For more details, view the [Configure the option to edit in Oxygen ](../cs-install-guide/conf-edit-in-oxygen.md) section in the Installation and Configuration Guide.

+- **Open in map dashboard**: In case the selected file is a DITA map, then this option opens the map dashboard.

+- **Open in map console**: In case the selected file is a DITA map, then this option opens the map console.

 - **Lock**: Get a lock on the selected file for editing.
 If the file is locked, hovering the mouse pointer over the lock icon shows **Locked by you** if you locked it, or **Locked by [username]** if another user has locked it.

 - **Preview**: Get a quick preview of the file (.dita, .xml, audio, video, or image) without opening it.
 You can resize the preview pane.
 If the content contains any `<xref>` or `<conref>`, you can select it to open it in a new tab.
 The title of the file appears in the window.
 If no title is present, then the filename appears.
 To close the **Preview** panel, you can either select the close icon or select anywhere outside the pane.